y-fujii/ovrvnc/readme.md

 	x0vncserver --comparefb=1 --maxprocessorusage=100

-**For Windows users**: UltraVNC does not seem to support continuous updates thus slow but I don't know better alternatives (TigerVNC server on Windows seems broken).
-Using "Poll Full Screen" and "Desktop Duplication" options improves the performance and the stability (I don't know it is the best configuration).
+**For Windows users**: I don't know whether TightVNC (!= Tig*er*VNC, it seems broken on Windows) or UltraVNC is better.
+Note that both of them do not seem to support continuous updates thus the performance is not optimal.
+When using UltraVNC, "Poll Full Screen" and "Desktop Duplication" options improves the performance and the stability (I don't know it is the best configuration).

 See also [mfxvnc](http://github.com/y-fujii/mfxvnc/).